hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

-We'll add more to this test later, but for now let's just get it to do the absolute minimum:  open up the admin site (which we want to be available via the url ``/admin/``), and see that it "looks OK" - for this, we'll check that the page contains the words "Django administration"
+We'll add more to this test later, but for now let's just get it to do the absolute minimum:  we want the test to open up the admin site (which we want to be available via the url ``/admin/``), and see that it "looks OK" - for this, we'll check that the page contains the words *Django administration*

 Let's create a directory to keep our FTs in called, um, ``fts``::